Cancer Research UK logo.

 Tips:

-Try to be on the same eye level as them, for example on the floor or sat beside them on the sofa.
+• Try to be on the same eye level as them, for example, on the floor or sitting beside them on the sofa.
 You can hold their hand or be physically close.

-If both parents live together, it might be best to both be there.
-This means both of you know what was discussed, and how much your child has understood.
+• If both parents live together, it might be best for both to be there.
+This means both of you know what was discussed and how much your child has understood.

 It might help to ask your doctor, nurse or counsellor for advice about what to say.